pandashaly/Webserv_CGI/README.md

 ### 🧪 Usage

-Currently testable as a standalone module with `test_cgi.cpp`.
+Currently testable as a standalone module with `main.cpp`.
 Not yet integrated into the server.

 ### 🛠 Languages Supported

 - Python (.py)
 - Bash (.sh)

-> Project is WIP.
-Created to keep clean commit history and experiment independently before integration.
+> Project is WIP to experiment independently before integration.

 ---